Academic Division: Manufacturing and Management

 - Internet of Things (IoT)

-- Digital Twin Research Platform and BIM Model Development in Collaboration with Centre for Digital Built Britain, University of Cambridge, Bentley Systems and Topcon
+- Digital twin research platform development in collaboration with Centre for Digital Built Britain, Bentley Systems, Topcon, GeoSLAM and RedBite

 Gishan joined DIAL in October 2017 to pursue an EPSRC funded PhD, under the supervision of Dr Ajith Parlikad.
 His main area of research interest is predictive maintenance.
-In his PhD, he is researching on how to apply machine learning to predict malfunctions and faults in multi-asset systems.
+In his PhD, he is researching on how to develop a distributed generative learning-based technique for predicting likelihood of machine failure under limited data availability.
+And how such improved prediction of the likelihood of failures be exploited to develop optimised predictive maintenance policies.

 Before starting the PhD, he completed a master’s degree in Computer Science and Artificial Intelligence from the University of Nottingham.
 As part of his master’s program, he worked with Prof Dario Landa-Silva on the COSLE (Collaborative Optimisation in a Shared-Logistics Environment) project and developed a computer vision-based freight measuring solution.
 Gishan has also completed internships at Roller Agency and JP Morgan during his undergraduate degree.